-Kevin Keegan is one of the most recognisable faces in British football.
+Kevin Keegan OBE is one of the most recognisable faces in British football.

 An illustrious playing career included time at Liverpool, Hamburg, Southampton and Newcastle as well as the national side, captaining England for six years until his international retirement after the 1982 World Cup.

 As a manager Kevin Keegan held the reins at Newcastle, Fulham, Manchester City and England.

 Born in Doncaster, Keegan began his football career in 1968 at Scunthorpe United, making his debut as a young seventeen year old.

 He moved to Liverpool in 1971 and went on to win three First Division titles, two UEFA Cups, the FA Cup and the European Cup during his six years at the club.